kaizendesu/linux-internals-simplified/address_space/address_space.md

 Notice that instead of a source file, these segments are simply identified as what they are.
-Given that the heap grows from the end of the executable image towards the stack it makes sense that its range is 0214d000-0216e000, while the stack which grows down from almost the top of the virtual address space (the stack is beneath the command line arguments, environment, signal trampoline, etc.) is within the range 7ffcbb1ab000-7ffcbb1cd000.
+Given that the heap grows from the end of the executable image towards the stack it makes sense that its range is 0214d000-0216e000, while the stack which grows down from almost the top of the virtual address space (the stack is beneath the vvar, vsdo, and vsyscall) is within the range 7ffcbb1ab000-7ffcbb1cd000.

 One final comment before we expand our understanding to include kernel space, we often learn that shared libraries are stored between the stack and the heap such that both of those